-This new series, which will be posted on Breslov.org (hopefully each week) is on the quintessential teaching of Rebbe Nachman of Breslov called Azamra (lesson 282 in Likutey Moharan.)
+I was invited to write a new series at Breslov.org on the quintessential teaching of Rebbe Nachman of Breslov called Azamra (lesson 282 in Likutey Moharan.)

 In Azamra, the Rebbe reveals how developing the ability to judge yourself and others favorably,leads to true joy.
 He explains how this joy leads to genuine spiritual connection.
 In Azamra, the Rebbe also shows us how we can create the true and holy melody of our soul’s return.
 He also illustrates the role of the Tzaddik, and much more.

-The series will be based on past and present classes and chavrusas on the topic, and the plan is to include questions and comments from women that are relevant and interesting.
-So, if you can’t make it to class, be sure to look for the Azamra series at Breslov.org.
+The series will be based on past and present classes on the topic, and the plan is to include questions and comments from women that are relevant and interesting.
+You can find the post below, too.

 Know and Understand!